 The lights on the infamous Las Vegas strip were not all that shone brightly last week.
 In addition to serving as an advocacy group for American broadcasters, the National Association of Broadcasters (NAB) touts the largest forum of electronic media in the world, The NAB Show.
 An estimated 100,000 participants descend upon Las Vegas each April to engage in the business of media creation, delivery and consumption across platforms.
 This year’s event boasted 103,443 registered participants from 161 countries, about 1806 exhibitors in 1,091,792 net square feet of space, and numerous sessions and keynotes with media notables.
 The NAB Show event serves as the quintessential venue for anyone in the broadcast and entertainment industries.

 This year’s theme, the M.E.T.
-Effect (Media, Entertainment and Technology), examined convergence, communities and transformation and what M.E.T. means for the future of media.
+Effect (Media, Entertainment and Technology), examined convergence, communities and transformation and what M.E.T. means for the future of media, whether it be bringing in some of the ideas that VANTIQ sees in the business technology world or by changing the public perception at play.
 While it was impossible to see everything at NAB, allow me to point out some show highlights:

 ATSC 3.0/Next Gen TV